-Cardiac Catheterization (cath) is a specialized procedure to study or repair the heart.
-A catheter, or thin flexible tube, is inserted or poked into an artery or vein without cutting.
-This is often done through the leg, arm, or neck.
-The doctor then uses X-ray visualization to guide the tip of the catheter to the heart to help diagnose heart problems.
-Interventional catheterization is used to treat heart conditions using catheters.
+Cardiac catheterization (cath) is a specialized procedure to study or repair the heart.
+A catheter, or thin flexible tube, is placed into an artery or vein through a small cut in the leg, arm or neck.
+The doctor uses X-rays to guide the tip of the catheter to the heart to help diagnose heart problems.
+Interventional catheterization uses the same procedure to treat heart conditions.

 Our experts regularly study and train for innovative approaches to cardiac catheterizations and therapies for complex heart conditions.
 Our high-volume cardiac catheterization lab uses the latest technology.

 A team approach and our research form the core of what we do.
 Our cardiac cath interventionists partner with surgeons, imaging experts and many other specialists to improve care for your child.

 Our doctors lead and participate in clinical trials for the most advanced procedures including using catheter-based interventions for congenital interventional catheterization.
 This means your child gets access to leading-edge treatments.